gordielachance/wp-soundsystem/readme.txt

 echo $tracklist->get_tracklist_html();
 ?>`

-= How does live playlists handle tracks ? =
+= How does the (live) tracklists cache works ? =

+Each time a live tracklist is requested, we check if it has a cache enabled.
+If it is disabled; tracks are not cached to the database and we just request the remote tracklist.
+If it is enabled and that the tracklist has not expired, tracks are populated from the database without requesting the remote page.
-Each time the tracklist refreshes, old tracks are flushed and replaced by the new ones.
+If it is enabled and that the tracklist has expired, we request the remote tracklist; old tracks are flushed and new ones are inserted.

 A track that belongs to another playlist or that has been favorited by a user will only be removed from the live playlist without being trashed.

 == Screenshots ==